Center for Domestic Preparedness: Activities

 The training center provides responders with knowledge to plan for, prevent, protect, respond to, and recover from chemical, biological, explosive, radiological, or other hazardous materials incidents.

 While each of the members of the National Domestic Preparedness Consortium provides specific training and education to emergency responders in a variety of weapons of mass destruction and hazardous materials subjects, the CDP trains emergency responders in 17 diverse responder disciplines: Emergency Management, Emergency Medical Services, Fire Service, Governmental Administrative, Hazardous Materials, Healthcare, Law Enforcement, Public Health, Public Safety Communications, Public Works, Agriculture, Education, Citizen/Community Volunteer, Information Technology, Security and Safety, Search and Rescue, and Transportation.

-By October 2001, the 2,400 emergency responders had participated in CDP training programs; that number would increase to more than 10,000 the following year, in the wake of the September 11th attacks on the World Trade Center.
+By October 2001, 2,400 emergency responders had participated in CDP training programs; that number would increase to more than 10,000 the following year, in the wake of the September 11th attacks on the World Trade Center.

 One component of the CDP training program is the toxic agent Chemical, Ordnance, Biological, and Radiological Training Facility (COBRATF).
 The COBRATF features civilian training exercises in a genuine toxic environment, using the chemical agents Sarin (GB) and VX.
 These toxins are typically referred to as nerve agents and are included in the United Nations Chemical Weapons Convention which allows for use in defensive training in a controlled environment.
 The Army Institute of Research says the use of genuine nerve agents promotes confidence, the advanced hands-on training enables responders to effectively prevent, respond to, and recover from real-world incidents involving acts of terrorism and other hazardous materials.
 In 2012, biological materials were added to the toxic agent training.

 Part of the CDP campus, the Advance Responder Training Complex offers a cross-section of environments found in any community throughout the nation, providing responders with a realistic training environment to exercise the skills acquired during training.
 The complex includes a remodeled industrial park complex with simulated office space, medical clinic, fast food restaurant, facility, maintenance, biomedical laboratory, calibration laboratory, shipping/receiving office, subway rail system and indoor street scene.

 Responders from all fifty states, the District of Columbia, and all U.S. territories have trained at the CDP.
 Numerous federal and non-federal training partnerships enable the CDP staff to share knowledge, to ensure the nation's responders receive the most up-to-date training.
 The CDP offers 50 courses that offer emergency responders a wide range of training.
 All courses are available as resident training and select courses completed through non-resident programs to include mobile training units.